 For a fragrant blend of north woods and blue waters, head to Walker on the shore of Leech Lake.
 Shaped roughly like a paw print, Minnesota’s third-largest lake nestles into the 1.6-million acre Chippewa National Forest with 290 miles of hiking trails.

+Many area lodging options put visitors right on the shore of Leech Lake, whether it's the historic Chase on the Lake with its spa and patio dining, smaller family-run resorts, lakefront hotels or campsites in the national forest.
 Indoor recreation includes shopping for trendy clothes, outdoor gear and gifts at downtown shops and catching a concert or gambling at Northern Lights Casino.

 For an easy getaway near the Twin Cities, Stillwater consistently ranks as a favorite for its charming mid-1800s downtown paralleling the scenic St. Croix River.
 Brick buildings beckon with more than 70 stores selling art supplies and antiques, home decor, spices, cheese and candy.